Comments on Celestial CFT and $AdS_{3}$ String Theory: Holographic Construction of Tree-Level MHV Amplitudes

 \subsubsection{Celestial Vertex Operators for Gravitons}

-We are now prepared to demonstrate that Eq. (\ref{eq:Celestial-1}) can be reformulated using the celestial vertex operators derived from $AdS_{3}$ string theory, as detailed in Subsection \ref{subsec:First-Entry:-Kac-Moody}.
-We define the ``dressed'' vertex operators in celestial CFT for gravitons:
+We are now prepared to demonstrate that Eq. (\ref{eq:Celestial-1}) can be reformulated using the celestial vertex operators constructed from $AdS_{3}$ string theory, as detailed in Subsection \ref{subsec:First-Entry:-Kac-Moody}.
+We first define the ``dressed'' vertex operators in celestial CFT for gravitons:

 for $i=1,n-1,n$, and:

 for $j=2,...,n-2$, where $K^{a}\left(x\right)$ denotes the celestial Kac-Moody currents introduced in Subsection \ref{subsec:Celestial-Vertex-Operators}, and obeying the OPE (\ref{eq:OPE-3}).
 We emphasise that the order of the operators $\mathsf{A}_{i}$ and $\mathsf{B}_{j}$ in Eqs. (\ref{eq:Definition-2}, \ref{eq:Definition-3}) is important, as the worldsheet conformal primaries $\Phi^{2\sigma_{i}}\left(x_{i};z_{i}\right)$ inherit the action of the operator $\mathsf{P}_{i}$ due to their dependence on the celestial conformal weights, as given by Eqs. (\ref{eq:Sigma}, \ref{eq:Sigma-1}).